jon-kert/Tech_Industry_Job_Loss/README.md

 The dataset we will be using for this project comes from kaggle and can be accessed through [this link](https://www.kaggle.com/datasets/ulrikeherold/tech-layoffs-2020-2024/data).
 The original dataset is from [layoffs.fyi](https://layoffs.fyi/).
 The data set captures layoff events in the tech sector from **2020** to **2024**, including both large-scale and smaller workforce reductions across a variety of companies and industries.
 The data set only contains one CSV file with 16 columns and 1672 observations.

 ## Research Question
 Our main research question is: **Is the number of workeforce reductions related to the year of the layoffs as well as geographical and company-level characteristics?**.
-Additionally, we aim to **predict the number of layoffs a company faces given the year, location, and company-level characterisitics**.
+Additionally, we aim to **predict the layoff percentage a company faces given the year and company-level characterisitics**.
 These are the features that we will focus on in our investigation:

 Features: